top of page

 Radish and nasturtium can grow well together in containers by companion planting.
 Radishes are a fast-growing root crop, while nasturtiums are an attractive flowering vine.

-When planted together, the radishes provide a shady cover for the slower-growing nasturtiums, helping them to thrive.
 The nasturtiums help keep pests away from the radishes as well.
 Additionally, their complementary colors create a beautiful display in any container garden.

 Leeks & Carrots